 Well, I’m here to tell you that incase nursing doesn’t pan out the way you intended and you need another way to provide your baby with your breast milk, you have one!

 You can exclusively pump your breast milk and breastfeed your baby (because it is still breastfeeding) for as long as you want!

 I have tons of resourceful material that covers all of the bases when it comes to how to exclusively pump, here are a few worth checking out for yourself!

 The Ultimate Breastfeeding Prep

-However, if you want to be as prepared and as equipped as possible to conquer your nursing goals – I would strongly encourage you to head over to Milkology and enroll in The Ultimate Breastfeeding Class!
+If you want to be as prepared and as equipped as possible to conquer your breastfeeding goals – I would strongly encourage you to head over to Milkology and enroll in The Ultimate Breastfeeding Class.